Arthuro12/deliciousthings/README.md

 4. Use `git clone https://github.com/Arthuro12/deliciousthings.git` to clone the repository
 5. Run the following commands:
 - `composer install`
+- `composer migrate` will run the migration files
 - `npm install`
 - `npm run dev`
 - `herd open` to open the app in your browser